-- 66.1.1 On a permanent testing site proposed by the Manufacturer before its first rally of the year and notified to the FIA. - 66.1.2 During a calendar year, a P1 driver may use only one permanent testing site. - 66.1.3 In European countries.
+- 66.1.1 On a permanent testing site proposed by the Manufacturer before its first rally of the year and notified to the FIA.
+The area of the permanent testing site shall be within a diameter of 10km (maximum radius of 5 km). - 66.1.2 During a calendar year, a P1 driver may use only one permanent testing site. - 66.1.3 In European countries.